Adnan-Memos/Kofi-Kinara/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of unacceptable behavior may be reported to the project maintainers at adn.memos@gmail and sanjanamasam1210@gmail.com.
+Instances of unacceptable behavior may be reported to the project maintainers at adn.memos@gmail.com and sanjanamasam1210@gmail.com.
 All complaints will be reviewed and addressed promptly.
 Maintainers will respect confidentiality when handling reports.

 ## Attribution